- Information Packs

 A source of evidence based reports and studies that map the development of research and advocacy in support of ending institutional care and transitioning to community based living and support services and family/family-like living for children.

-Each link contains an Information pack with a short summary of what each report or study is about.
+Each link contains an Information pack with a summary and/or key points of each report.

 - Academic Network of European Disability Experts (ANED)